Regulatory Reform Results for Fiscal Year 2020

-- For a full statement of these results see Regulatory Reform Status Report: Two-for-One and Regulatory Cost Caps
+- For a full statement of these results see Regulatory Reform under Executive Order 13771: Final Accounting for Fiscal Year 2020.

-In order to calculate the regulatory costs and cost savings for the purposes of EO 13771, OIRA and the agencies have established consistent accounting standards, explained in further detail in Accounting Methods for Calculating Regulatory Costs under Executive Order 13771.
+In order to calculate regulatory costs and cost savings for purposes of EO 13771, OIRA and the agencies have established consistent accounting standards, explained in further detail in Accounting Methods under Executive Order 13771.

 Regulatory Reform Reports from Previous Fiscal Years

 See Regulatory Reform under Executive Order 13771: Final Accounting for Fiscal Year 2018, Regulatory Reform: Completed Actions for Fiscal Year 2018, and Regulatory Reform: Regulatory Budget for Fiscal Year 2019